datapartnership/datapartnership.github.io/content/pillars/it-architecture.md

 weight: "4"

 ---
-Centralized IT architecture and processes for ingesting, storing and processing data, as well as for coding collaboration, create economies of scale amongst partners and facilitate secure data use.
+Centralized IT architecture and processes for ingesting, storing and pre-processing data, as well as for coding collaboration, create economies of scale amongst partners and facilitate secure data use.